-We’re changing our name, here’s why.
+We changed our company name, here’s why.

 This has been on the cards for some time, probably the best part of two years.
 We’ve gone through denial, acceptance and finally, action.
 Why the change?
 Type ‘Hive’ into the LinkedIn search bar, and it returns more than 2,000 results.
 That’s why.

 So, what on earth were we thinking when we named the company?
 In short, we were three engineers who just wanted to make great products.
 We had seen enough teams wasting extraordinary amounts of energy and money on self-indulgent branding when the underlying product or service still sucked.
 That was not how we wanted to do things, and so we plucked a name out of the air we felt best described our setup and got back to work.
 In hindsight, we may have been a little too lean in our approach.

 As time went by we started to pick up on some not-so-subtle signals that our name had a few drawbacks.
 We would frequently run into other companies named Hive and receive almost daily Tweets that weren’t intended for us.
 Then British Gas went and acquired an (at the time) emerging connected home startup called Hive, shortly after which I found myself saying ‘nope, not that Hive’ all too often in new introductions.
 Someone even called the studio once to ask for help installing their thermostat.

 Regardless, our reputation and team have grown over the past five years, and more often than not we go toe-to-toe with the highest profile players in our space.
 Last year alone we won pillar clients against ustwo, IDEO, Fjord, PwC and MadebyMany.
 And this in spite of never really doing much to promote ourselves or our work.